jwharm/java-gi/README.md

 }
 ```

+Because `Types.register(Class<?> cls)` uses reflection to determine the name and properties of the new type, you must add `exports [package name] to org.gnome.glib;` to your `module-info.java` file.

 ### Composite template classes

-A java-gi class with a `@GtkTemplate` annotation will be registered as a Gtk template class:
+A class with a `@GtkTemplate` annotation will be registered as a Gtk template class:

 ```java
 @GtkTemplate(name="HelloWindow", ui="/my/example/hello-window.ui")